 Average Coin Dormancy is calculated by dividing the number of coin days destroyed in a given day by the on-chain volume of that day.

 Dormancy has similar properties to the ASOL metric in that it measures an average spent lifespan for coins moved that day.
 Dormancy differs from ASOL however in that it considers lifespan on a per unit coin basis (rather than per transaction basis for ASOL).
 As a result, Dormancy carries a more distinct signature for different market cycles (e.g. subsequent halving cycles) and also for different market structures (bull, bear markets).

 The metric creators describe Dormancy as a gauge in what the smart money is doing in the market and whether they are generally in a state of accumulation or distribution.
 We typically make the assumption that older coins (with higher lifespans) are held by long term holders with strong fundamental knowledge and high conviction in the asset.
 These entities will change their spending behaviour depending on the current market cycle.

 "Accumulation describes the act of smart money (last-resort buyers) taking cheap coins from dumb money (panic sellers), while distribution describes the act of smart money (old hands) releasing expensive coins into the hands of dumb money (bag holders).
 Accumulation occurs at market bottoms and distribution occurs at market tops." - Smith and Puell, Bitcoin Average Dormancy

 Supply-Adjusted Dormancy accounts for the impact of time on the Dormancy metric.
-Because coin days are accrued over time, the potential CDD increases over time.
+Since coin days are accumulated over time, the potential lower-bound lifespan increases for all coins over time.
 As such, adjusting for supply (an increase in the number of coins in circulation over time) in the denominator provides a more proportional view of dormancy over the history of a market.

 Reginald D. Smith - Bitcoin Average Dormancy: A Measure of Turnover and Trading Activity